Airline electronics ban: What you need to know

 Which devices are banned?

-Passengers will have to check in any electronic devices bigger than a smartphone.
+Smartphones will still be allowed.
+But passengers will have to check in any electronic devices bigger than that.
 That includes laptops, cameras, gaming devices and tablets such as iPads.

 Medical devices required during the flight will still be allowed in the cabin after security screening.